zend-patterns/ZendServerNagiosPlugin/Installing-Nagios-Debian6.md

 **Setting the ZS Notification Center Service**

 We are now going to set a new service for integrating Nagios with Zend Server's Notification Center.
-To do this, repeat the same procedure as with the "zs-cluster-status" command:
+To do this, repeat the same procedure as with the "zs-clusterstatus" command:

-1. Define the command in the nrpe server by editing the '/etc/nagios/nrpe.cfg' file:

-		command[zs-notifications]=/usr/local/nagiosplugin/index.php nagiosplugin notifications

-2. Define the command in the '/usr/nagios3/commands.cfg' files :
+1. Define the command in the '/usr/nagios3/commands.cfg' files :

 		define command{
 			command_name zs-notifications
 			command_line	$USER1$/check_nrpe -H $HOSTADDRESS$ -c zs-notifications
 		}

-3. Define the service using this command in the '/etc/nagios3/conf.d/localhost_nagios3.cfg':
+2. Define the service using this command in the '/etc/nagios3/conf.d/localhost_nagios3.cfg':

 		define service {
 			use	generic-service